JDiggyDawg/plex_storage_automator/README.md

 # plex_storage_automator
-Automatically starts or stops Plex Media Server depending on the connectivity of external storage device housing media.
+Automatically starts or stops app depending on the connectivity of external storage device housing media.